Bedlam Series: Football

 The first Bedlam football game was held at Island Park, now known as Mineral Wells Park, in Guthrie, Oklahoma.
 It was a cold and extremely windy day, with temperatures well below the freezing mark.
 At one point during the game when the Oklahoma A&M Aggies were punting, the wind carried the ball backwards behind the kicker.
 If the Oklahoma A&M squad recovered the ball it would be a touchback, but if the University of Oklahoma squad recovered it, it would be a touchdown.
 The ball rolled down a hill into the half-frozen creek.
 Since a touchdown was at stake, members of both teams dove into the icy waters to recover the ball.
 A member of the OU team came out with the ball and downed it for a touchdown.
 OU won the game, 75–0.
-The rivalry has now been played without interruption since 1910, and alternates between the two respective campuses.
-Since 2011, games in odd-numbered years are contested in Stillwater, Oklahoma, on the campus of OSU, and games in even-numbered years in Norman, Oklahoma at OU.
+The rivalry was played without interruption from 1910 through 2023, and alternated between the two respective campuses.
+Since 2011, games in odd-numbered years were contested in Stillwater, Oklahoma, on the campus of OSU, and games in even-numbered years in Norman, Oklahoma at OU.

 In 2007, author Steve Budin, whose father was a New York bookie, publicized a claim that the 1954 Bedlam Game was fixed by mobsters in his book Bets, Drugs, and Rock & Roll (ISBN 1-60239-099-1).
 Allegedly, the mobsters threatened and paid off a cook to slip laxatives into a soup consumed by many OU Sooner starting players, causing them to fall violently ill in the days leading up to the game.
-OU was victorious in the end, but the 14–0 win did not cover the 20-point spread in OU’s favor.
+OU was victorious in the end, but the 14–0 win did not cover the 20-point spread in OU's favor.
 However, many people involved in the 1954 contest do not recall any incident like the one purported by Budin to have occurred.
 Nor do any pregame and postgame newspaper articles mention any such condition.
 One possible reason for the Sooners' lackluster performance, according to one coach, was that the players were "beat up" from the previous game against Nebraska.

+With its victory in 2023, Oklahoma State holds the Bedlam Bell and will continue to do so through at least 2028.